msmafra/doas/README.md

 ## Installing build tools

 1 - The doas program has virtually no dependencies.
 So long as you have a compiler (such as the GNU Compiler or Clang) installed and GNU make (gmake on NetBSD, FreeBSD, and illumos).
 On illumos, the build-essential package will install all the necessary build tools.

 #### Debian and Ubuntu based distributions

      sudo apt install build-essential make bison flex libpam0g-dev

-#### Fedora
+### Fedora

+      sudo dnf install gcc gcc-c++ make flex bison pam-devel byacc

+### CentOS 8 and Stream

-     sudo dnf install gcc gcc-c++ kernel-devel make flex bison bison-devel flex-devel pam-devel byacc
+      sudo dnf install gcc gcc-c++ make flex bison pam-devel byacc git

+### CentOS 7.x

+      sudo yum install gcc gcc-c++ make flex bison pam-devel byacc git

 #### macOS

      xcode-select --install

-### Fedora and CentOS 8+

-On Fedora or CentOS 8+ install the dependencies:

-     sudo dnf groupinstall development-tools
-     sudo dnf install pam-devel byacc

-### CentOS 7.x
-     sudo yum groupinstall development
-     sudo yum install pam-devel byacc

 ## Compiling and installing